slatedocs/slate/source/includes/_documents.md

 ## Request signature

-Sends a request for the document to be signed (to be used when the person interacting with your webpage is not the actual signer, e.g. signer's lawyer or assistant)
+Sends an email request for the document to be signed.

 ```ruby
 require 'mifiel'